We’ve been asked about the Liberal Leave campaign, which is working for a “No” vote in the forthcoming EU referendum.

 In the European Union, true power is held behind closed doors in the Council of Ministers, who make decisions away from the cameras and above the heads of voters.
 How can I continually advocate the devolution of power from Whitehall to local government, while applauding the transfer of power from our flawed but elected parliament to an unelected and unaccountable EU bureaucracy?

-* Paul Walter is a Liberal Democrat activist in Newbury and West Berkshire.
+* Paul Walter is a Liberal Democrat activist.
 As part of the Liberal Democrat Voice team he helps with photos and moderation on the site, as well as occsionally contributing articles.
 He blogs at Liberal Burblings.